chrisob120/wowsdk-php/README.md

 The WowApi class contains the services that hold the methods which allow you to access the WoW API.
 Basic access is quite simple and only requires your mashery API key.

-Access Boss Service with default parameters
 ```php
 use WowApi\WowApi;

 $api = new WowApi('your mashery api key');
 $api->bossService->getBoss(24723);
 ```
 All optional parameters default to the US region with the 'en_US' locale.
 These options can be adjusted as shown below.
-[Here](https://dev.battle.net/docs/read/community_apis) is a list of different regions and locales.
+[Here](https://dev.battle.net/docs/read/community_apis) is a list of different regions and locales provided by Blizzard.
 ```php
 use WowApi\WowApi;